ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 * Deep learning.
 Including computer vision and its applications combined with reinforcement learning.
 * Game theory.
 With a focus on multi-agent scenarios.

+Additionally, I believe that using the knowledge I've acquired to contribute to the development of underprivileged regions, especially in the field of education, is my lifelong purpose.
+I am willing to promoting equal opportunities and reducing the wealth gap through educational advancements.

+My personal motto is a quote from Harvard President Lawrence Bacow:
+*"Recognize the role that good fortune and circumstance have played in your life, and please work to extend opportunity to others just as it has been extended to you."*

 # Project

 <div class="project">